vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 So we want to have a class that has everything to do with forecasting the weather, one that is in charge of sending email, one that creates a session and one that handles the responsibility of calculating the weather forecast.
 Maybe even two for that.
 One that handles the weather forecast for a week and another who is in charge of the next 24 hours.

 In Rails, stuff that people often put in ApplicatioController or ApplicationHelper are often not very cohesive by nature.
-It often acts as a dumpster of stuff that the lazy fix didn’t compose a better home for.
+It’s a top-level object that often collects a bunch of inconvenient stuff.
+You will often see applications where it acts as a dumpster of stuff that the lazy fix didn’t compose a better home for.
 This can quickly get out of hand and pile on stuff from all over the place.
 Just because it’s easy to use these compartments for “global” stuff, doesn’t meant that we should stop there.
 Also, even as beginners, we already know that global stuff is rarely in our best self-interest.

 ## Boundries